Wild West shows: Performers

 "Show Indians" - actors largely from the Plains Nations, such as the Lakota people - were also a part of Wild West shows.
 They were hired to participate in staged "Indian Races" and what were alleged to be historic battles, and often appeared in attack scenes attacking whites in which they were encouraged to portray "savagery and wildness".
 The shows "generally presented Native people as exotic savages, prone to bizarre rites and cruel violence."
 The Native women were dressed in "exploitative", non-traditional clothing such as men's headdresses and breastplates, combined with immodest attire like leather shorts, none of which would have ever been worn in reality.
 They also performed what was billed as "the Sioux Ghost Dance".

 Chief Sitting Bull joined Cody's Wild West show for a short time and was a star attraction alongside Annie Oakley.
 During his time at the show, Sitting Bull was introduced to President Grover Cleveland, which he thought proved his importance as chief.
 He was friends with Buffalo Bill and highly valued the horse that was given to him when he left the show.

+Red Eagle (1870–1949) immersed himself in a three-year training period at Cody's base in North Platte, Nebraska.
+During this time, he honed his skills in steer roping, lariat tricks, and the art of maintaining a firm grip on "anything that had four legs."
+His debut in the spotlight occurred at the age of thirteen, portraying a Pony Express rider.
+Merely a year later, the Show set off on a tour across Europe.
+Over the span of several years, Red Eagle became an integral member of Buffalo Bill’s Wild West Show, captivating audiences throughout his journey.

 Other familiar Native Americans names who performed in the show were Red Cloud, Chief Joseph, Geronimo, and the Modoc War scout Donald McKay.